-An oscillator design with reduced power consumption allows for slow wait operation with a typical power supply current lower than a milli-ampere.
+An oscillator design with reduced power consumption allows for slow wait operation with a typical power supply current less than a milliampere.
 The PLL circuitry can be bypassed when the VDDPLL supply is at VSS level.
-In this case the oscillator output transistor has a stronger transconductance, for a crystal at twice the bus frequency.
-Refer to Figure 3 in Pinout and Signal Descriptions.
+In this case, the PLL module is powered down and the oscillator output transistor has a stronger transconductance for improved drive of higher frequency resonators (as the crystal frequency needs to be twice the maximum bus frequency).
+Refer to Figure 3-3 in Pinout and Signal Descriptions.